kevinmcaleer/kevsrobots.com/web/learn/micropython/08_variables.md

 age = 21
 ```

+---

+> ## MicroPython Facts
+>
-In Python variables don’t actually store the value, they just point to the thing that does.
+> In MicroPython variables don’t actually store the value, they just point to the thing that does.